Home

 METHOD

 Whisk the eggs with sugar.
-Add lemon juice.
+Add lemon juice and zest.
 Place in a sauce pan.
 Stir the mixture often until it thickens.
-Add lemon zest and butter.
+Add the butter.

 Yield: 1 1/2 cups